 Payments and Fees

 You are responsible for paying any and all service fees that are involved in whatever method you use to make your payment to me.
+This means that you're responsible for paying the fees both for your payment to me, and for fees involved in my refunding you.

 The least expensive way for you to pay for your rental (because it involves no additional fees) is to pay me directly in cash or check.
 If paying by check, the check needs to be from a local bank, meaning, one with a branch in my area, as I will need to be able to cash the check at your bank in order to verify the funds are there.
 If there are any bank fees associated with cashing your check at your bank, (for instance, Bank of America charges $8 to cash a check at their bank) you will be required to pay those fees.